charlynebuerki/data-visualization-project-2021-cam/README.md

 > Find a dataset (or multiple) that you will explore.
 Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.
 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

+The chosen dataset contains listings and reviews of Airbnb listings in Switzerland.
+The data is pulled from [Inside Airbnb](http://insideairbnb.com/get-the-data.html) for regions specified in [Project organization](##project-organization).

 ### Problematic